 Aston Martin, the British manufacturer of luxury sports cars and grand tourers, has collaborated with renowned bicycle manufacturer Storck to produce a limited edition road bike: an exclusive Aston Martin version of Storck’s new Fascenario.3.
 Only 107 pieces of this special bicycle will be produced, and owning one will cost £15,777!

 Italian bicycle manufacturer Pinarello announced its latest Dogma series: Pinarello Dogma F8W 2016 – “W” stands for wireless!
 The bike equipped with SRAM’s new RED eTAP wireless electronic groupset and will be available in limited numbers from January 2016.

 Bicycles were introduced in the 19th century in Europe and now number more than a billion worldwide, twice as many as automobiles.
 They are the principal means of transportation in many regions.
 They also provide a popular form of recreation, and have been adapted for use as children’s toys, general fitness, military and police applications, […]

-SRAM pART Project New York City debuts on November 29, 2012, in New York, with twice as many artists and a whole new way to transform bike parts into art.
+SRAM pART Project New York City debuts on November 29, 2012, in New York, with twice as many artists and a whole new way to transform bicycle parts into art.